bcnmy/biconomy-paymasters/README.md

 npx solhint 'contracts/**/*.sol' --fix
 ```

-# Etherscan verification
+# 🗂️ Etherscan verification

-To try out Etherscan verification, you first need to deploy a contract to an Ethereum network that's supported by Etherscan, such as Ropsten.
+To try out [Etherscan](https://etherscan.io/) verification, you first need to deploy a contract to an Ethereum network that's supported by Etherscan, such as Ropsten.

-In this project, copy the .env.example file to a file named .env, and then edit it to fill in the details.
-Enter your Etherscan API key, your Ropsten node URL (eg from Alchemy), and the private key of the account which will send the deployment transaction.
-With a valid .env file in place, first deploy your contract:
+1. In this project, copy the .env.example file to a file named .env, and then edit it to fill in the details.
+1. Enter your [Etherscan API key](https://docs.etherscan.io/getting-started/viewing-api-usage-statistics), your Ropsten node URL (eg from Alchemy), and the private key of the account which will send the deployment transaction.
+1. With a valid .env file in place, first deploy your contract:

 ```shell
 hardhat run --network polygon_mumbai scripts/deploy.ts
 ```

-Then, copy the deployment address and paste it in to replace `DEPLOYED_CONTRACT_ADDRESS` in this command:
+4. Then, copy the deployment address and paste it in to replace `DEPLOYED_CONTRACT_ADDRESS` in this command:

 ```shell
 npx hardhat verify --network polygon_mumbai DEPLOYED_CONTRACT_ADDRESS "Hello, Hardhat!"
 ```

-# Performance optimizations
+# 🚀 Performance optimizations

-For faster runs of your tests and scripts, consider skipping ts-node's type checking by setting the environment variable `TS_NODE_TRANSPILE_ONLY` to `1` in hardhat's environment.
+For faster runs of your tests and scripts, consider skipping ts-node's type checking by setting the environment variable `TS_NODE_TRANSPILE_ONLY` to `1` in Hardhat's environment.
 For more details see [the documentation](https://hardhat.org/guides/typescript.html#performance-optimizations).